fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 }
 ```

 Finally, we'll add `apply plugin: PingPlugin` at the top of our app module's `build.gradle`, then run `./gradlew assemble`.
-The `apply` method will be invoked with an instance of the `Project` whenever we run a build, so in this case the Gradle Console output should contain "I'm a plugin".
+The `apply` method will be invoked with an instance of `Project` whenever we run a build, so the Gradle Console output should contain `"I'm a plugin"`.

-### Adding a custom task
+### Adding a custom Gradle task

-It's time to add some crazy Gradle magic by adding a custom task.
+Our plugin is currently quite useless, so let's add some crazy Gradle magic by writing a custom task.
 We'll start off by accessing all the existing tasks in the project, via `project.tasks`.

-Next, we need to find the task that we're interested in, which in our case is `assemble`.
+Next, we need to lookup the task that we're interested in, which in our case is `assemble`.
 If we weren't sure which task to use, we could run `./gradlew tasks`, which lists all tasks in the project, or consult the [AGP docs](https://google.github.io/android-gradle-dsl/current/).
-Let's lookup the assemble task using the following method:

 ```
 Task assembleTask = project.tasks.findByName("assemble")
 ```

-Finally, let's create our own task, and make it execute once the rest of the `assemble` task has completed:
+Finally, let's create our own task with a closure, and make it execute once the rest of the `assemble` task has completed by specifying `doLast`:

 ```
 assembleTask.doLast {